frobino/EclipseTrainingSlides/tracecompass/slides.md

 - `AbstractSegmentStoreTableViewer`
 	- An abstract class that helps create a table viewer.
-	- `createProviderColumns`: can be overridden to have greater influence on columns (order, etc).
+	- `createProviderColumns`: can be overridden to have greater influence on columns (order, etc.).
 	- `getSegmentStoreProvider`: returns which analysis module will provide the segment store
 ~~~java
 @Override